eeditiones/jinks-templates/README.md

 | `[% raw %]…[% endraw %]` | Include the contained text as is, without parsing for templating expressions |
 | `[# … #]` | Single or multi-line comment: content will be discarded |

-`expr` must be a valid XPath expression.
+Here, `expr` must be a valid XPath expression.

-For some real pages built with jinks-templates, check the app manager of TEI Publisher, [jinks](https://github.com/eeditiones/jinks/tree/main/pages).
+For some real pages built with Jinks Templates, check the app manager of TEI Publisher, [jinks](https://github.com/eeditiones/jinks/tree/main/pages).
 This app also includes a playground and demo for jinks-templates.

-## Output Modes
+## Output modes

-The library supports two modes: **XML/HTML** and **plain text**.
-They differ in the XQuery code templates are compiled into.
+The Jinks Templates library supports two output modes: **XML/HTML** and **plain text**.
+They differ in the XQuery code that templates are compiled into.
 While the first will always return XML – and fails if the result is not well-formed, the second uses XQuery string templates.

 ## Use in XQuery

-The library exposes one main function, `tmpl:process`, which takes 3 arguments:
+The Jinks Templates library exposes one main function, `tmpl:process`, which takes 3 arguments:

-1. `xs:string`: the template to process as a string
+1. `$input` (`xs:string`): the template to process as a string
-2. `map(*)`: the context providing the information to be passed to templating expressions
+2. `$context` (`map(*)`): the context providing the information to be passed to templating expressions
-3. `map(*)`: a configuration map with the following properties:
+3. `$config` (`map(*)`): a configuration map with the following properties:
    1. `plainText` (`xs:boolean?`): should be true for plain text processing (default is false)
    2. `resolver` (`function(xs:string)?`): the resolver function to use (see below)
    3. `modules` (`map(*)?`): sequence of modules to import (see below)